www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 |-----------|-------------|
 | per_page | Return up to this number of objects per response.
 Must be an integer between 1 and 500.
 Defaults to 100.
 | page | A cursor for use in pagination.
 Returns the n-th chunk of `per_page` objects.
-| employee_id | Return a single user that matches this employee id.
+| employee_id | Return only users that matches this employee id.
 | created_before | Return only users that were created before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | created_after | Return only users that were created at or after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | updated_before | Return only users that were updated before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | updated_after | Return only users that were updated at or after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
-| email | Return only the user who has this e-mail address as their primary e-mail or a secondary e-mail.
+| email | Return a single user who has this e-mail address as their primary e-mail or a secondary e-mail.

 <br>
 [See noteworthy response attributes.] (#the-user-object)